 As with any role, finding someone who is passionate and driven is important.
 Are they on-time for appointments?
 Did they email you the information you requested?
 Are they prepared and communicative?
 Are they eager to get started?

 Hiring usually focuses on skills and very well-crafted resumés but why do you still find some duds now and then?
 By emphasizing personality, work ethics, and the ability to work with others, you can sift through the deluge of candidates and separate the wheat from the chaff for qualities that will surely serve your business better in the long run.

 Read this far?
-Grab our newsletter!
+Grab my newsletter!